 IPL Hair Removal

 - Intense Pulsed Light utilizes broad-spectrum visible light.
-The light is devised to target specific structures.
-It is controlled explicitly to extradite shorter wavelengths.
+The light is designed to target specific structures.
+It utilizes shorter wavelengths of light.
 The light energy absorbed by the skin is converted to heat energy, which in turn damages the hair follicle.
-It can not only be targeted for melanin pigment in the hair but also to target hemoglobin in the blood for the treatment of spider veins.
+In addition to targeting melanin pigment in the hair, it can also be used to target hemoglobin in the blood for the treatment of spider veins.

 - As it utilizes a broad spectrum, the light can be widely dispersed.
 It gives more coverage for hair removal than laser hair removal devices.
-Larger areas can be treated much faster in comparison to laser hair removal
+Larger areas can be treated in a shorter amount of time than would be possible with laser hair removal.

-- The treatment time per session will subsequently be less than laser as it gets more coverage area.
-But it will be less effective than laser hair removals precise and more definite action.
-Hence, you have to book more number of appointments in comparison to laser hair removal.
+- The treatment time per session will subsequently be less than laser as it gets more coverage area, but it will also be less effective and less precise than laser hair removal.
+This means you will end up needing more sessions than you would with laser hair removal.

 - It can be used for the treatment of a variety of skin conditions.
 The procedure can be altered to suit different hair and skin type, including skin conditions.
 It is easier to treat people with varying tones of skin and hair texture with IPL hair removal.